What Is a Watershed?

 The learner will:

-- write a short story detailing at least one way their watershed could become polluted.
+- name ways their watershed could become polluted.

 - list three reasons why it is important to protect their watershed.